Jayu8/Image-processing-projects/README.md

-Image processing Projects with the help of OpenCV in python2
+Image processing Projects with the help of OpenCV in python2 and MATLAB.